mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

     ![](_images/azure_tower_forge.png)

 10. Enter the default VM type depending on your quota limits.
 The default is `Standard_D4_v3`.

+!!! note
+    To enable the use of GPUs in your compute environment, specify a GPU-optimized VMI (or a custom VMI which meets the GPU-optimized [requirements](https://docs.nvidia.com/ngc/ngc-deploy-public-cloud/ngc-azure/index.html#azure-vmi)) in the **VMs type** field.

 11. Enter the **VMs count**, which is the number of VMs you'd like to deploy.